glpuga/airlab_stocking_challenge_2021/0 Final files for submission/README.md

 ## Will it run in the actual robot?

-Most definitely not.
-The location of the table and the shelves is hardcoded in the behavior tree.
-This is trivial to change, but given that the stacking step of the algorithm does not work it's unnecessary to try.
-Also, we did not get to finely tune obstacle detection using moveit/octomap.
+It's unlikely.
+The location of the table and the general location of the shelf are hardcoded in the behavior tree, so it's not really adaptable to a different scenario from the one in Gazebo.
+This is trivial to change, though

-Busy as we were getting to the deadline, I'm afraid we did not prepare a ready-to-run docker with the software already built to run on the robot.